-“Fast connectivity creates opportunities and options that wouldn’t exist otherwise,” Doug explains.
+“Fast connectivity creates opportunities and options that wouldn’t exist otherwise,” Doug said.
 “Once the grain cooperative is fully connected, the company will begin a Windows 10, version 1803 rollout to all computers across all locations.
 After harvest, which happens each fall, they’ll be migrating off their old Exchange 2010 server and on to Office 365, further increasing collaboration and communication, and saving costs at the same time.”

-“Once our customers experience certain improvements, they’re often curious about what else they can do —’We’ve got better stuff.
+“Once our customers experience certain improvements, they’re often curious about what else they can do,” he said. “‘We’ve got better stuff.
 We’re faster than ever.
 What other processes can we automate and streamline and make more efficient that we couldn’t do before?'”